Do you need to cycle a planted tank for shrimp?

 FAQ

-Q. Does a planted tank needOpens in a new tab. to be cycled?
-A. Yes, a planted tank needs to be cycled before adding shrimpOpens in a new tab..
+Q. Does a planted tank need to be cycled?
+A. Yes, a planted tank needs to be cycled before adding shrimp.
 The cycling process establishes a colony of beneficial bacteria that convert harmful waste products into less toxic substances, creating a safe environment for the shrimp.

 Q. Can shrimp survive in an uncycled tank?
 A. Shrimp are sensitive to water conditions and generally do not fare well in an uncycled tank.
 The buildup of toxic substances like ammonia and nitrites in an uncycled tank can cause stress, disease, and even death in shrimp.